-We now define a morphism between the geometric Orlik-Solomon bi-complex of a bi-arrangement of hypersurfaces~$\B$ and that of its blow-up~$\td{\B}$.
+We now define a morphism between the geometric Orlik--Solomon bi-complex of a bi-arrangement of hypersurfaces~$\B$ and that of its blow-up~$\td{\B}$.
 For all the rest of this article, we make the following assumption on bi-arrangements of hypersurfaces:

 (this includes the empty case).
 Equivalently, this means that the intersection of any number of hypersurfaces~$K\in\B$ is connected.

 This assumption is not necessary, and we will sketch in \S\ref{parwithoutconnectedness} how to deal with the general case.
 However, working under the assumption (\ref{connectednessassumption}) makes the discussion and the computations more accessible to the reader by keeping the notations light.
 One may note that (\ref{connectednessassumption}) is satisfied by all the examples of arrangements of hypersurfaces introduced in Example~\ref{exarrangementshypersurfaces}, and is stable by blow-up.